 In contrast, the principal lawyer for the drivers, Shannon Liss-Riordan, challenged that view and said in the column: “It’s not just up to the workers to decide how their employer should classify them.”

 June 20, 2016 is just over six months away.
 Unless the trial date is adjourned, there is likely to be a jury verdict sometime in late July or early August 2016.
-Uber’s investors will not be the only ones who may be worried about this case during the jury trial; other on-demand companies in the sharing or gig economy will be concerned that they may be the next Uber defendant.
+Other on-demand companies in the sharing or gig economy will be concerned that they may be the next defendant.
 Instead of worrying, though, such companies may be wise to take steps to enhance their independent contractor compliance.

 What Can Companies Do To Minimize Their Independent Contractor Misclassification Exposure?

-Many companies that use independent contractors have resorted to IC Diagnostics™ to enhance their level of compliance and determine whether a group of 1099ers would pass the applicable tests for independent contractor status under governing state and federal law.
-That proprietary process also offers a number of practical, alternative solutions to enhance compliance with those laws, including: restructuring, re-documenting and re-implementing the independent contractor relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in our White Paper on the subject.
+Many companies that use independent contractors have resorted to a process such as IC Diagnostics™ to enhance their level of compliance and determine whether a group of 1099ers would pass the applicable tests for independent contractor status under governing state and federal law.
+That type of process also offers a number of practical, alternative solutions to enhance compliance with those laws, including: restructuring, re-documenting and re-implementing the independent contractor relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in my White Paper on the subject.

-As we noted in our August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” we concluded that FedEx Ground lost a key case because of its misplaced reliance on an independent contractor agreement and its policies and procedures that were good, but not good enough.
+As I noted in my August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” I concluded that FedEx Ground lost a key case because of its reliance on an independent contractor agreement and its policies and procedures that were good, but not good enough.
 Plainly, FedEx is a savvy company, but close scrutiny by a court found one fallacy after another in the very documents FedEx created – sufficient in degree to lead the court to rule against FedEx.
-As we noted, “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”
+As I noted, “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”

 Written by Richard Reibstein.